Is It Possible To Make Your Breast Milk More Fatty?

 Time to read 4 min

 What’s In breastmilk anyway?

 Breast milk is made up of protein, carbohydrate, fat (lipids) and lots of other components including vitamins, minerals, enzymes, immune factors and hormones.
-Fat makes up about 3% - 5% of breast milk (Wambach and Spencer, 2021), but about half the calories of breast milk.(1) Fats are super important for all areas of growth for your baby including their brain development, nervous system and gaining weight.
+Fat makes up about 3% - 5% of breast milk (Wambach and Spencer, 2021), but about half the calories of breast milk.(1) Fats in breast milk are super important for all areas of growth for your baby including their brain development, nervous system and gaining weight.

-Most of the components of breastmilk stay pretty constant, but the lipid or fat profile can be quite different from mother to mother.(1) The amount of fat in each person’s milk is about the same, but the types of fats in your breast milk are influenced by the foods you eat including the types of fat you eat.(4) Increasing the healthy fats in your diet will boost the fat quality of your breast milk, but not really the quantity of overall fat in your breast milk.(4)
+Most of the components of breastmilk stay pretty constant, but the lipid or fat profile can be quite different from mother to mother.(1) The amount of fat in each person’s milk is about the same, but the types of fat contents in your breast milk are influenced by the foods you eat including the types of fat you eat.(4) Increasing the healthy fats in your diet will boost the fat quality of your breast milk, but not really the quantity of overall fat in your breast milk.(4)

 When babies are born preterm, the breast milk of the parent is higher in fat.(3) We are that perfect!
 Our milk knows just what our little one needs to thrive and grow in this special circumstance.